tthn0/Vocab/README.md

 # Description
 Displays a new vocabulary word everyday in your terminal using python.
-Please read everything before asking questions.

 # Important Notes
 - If you just want the Python script, just look at vocab.py and be on your merry way.
 If you're interested in the Hyper config or Bash stuff, keep reading.